11 Key Details Examples You’ll Actually Want To Teach

 Examples are key details that share real-world items or situations that illustrate the main idea.
 This entire article is an example of example key details (say that five times fast!).

-This content shows how example key details work.
+The article "Understanding percentages when shopping and in life" shows how example key details work.
 Especially when covering math topics, it’s helpful to anchor key details and concepts to the main idea with real-world examples.
 In this case, when trying to describe how percentages and money work together, the author chose to show how to calculate the change in price using a fictional situation based on one that could happen in real life.
 Get this article in our Thematic Connection: Making Money text set.

 10. Anecdotes